How a Low-Carb/High Fat Diet Can Help Resolve Insulin Resistance–A Key Factor In Chronic Illness

 Insulin resistance occurs when the body’s cells become less responsive to the effects of insulin, leading to increased levels of glucose and insulin in the blood.
 This can lead to a state of chronic inflammation and oxidative stress, which can damage tissues and organs over time.
 Additionally, insulin resistance can cause other metabolic disturbances, such as dyslipidemia, weight gain, hypertension, and non-alcoholic fatty liver disease, which are associated with an increased risk of chronic illnesses.

 It could also be argued that insulin resistance is even more common in the chronic illness population because the body, when dealing with certain threats of toxins and infections food allergies cell phone Wi-Fi radiation etc. goes into a cell danger mode–where insulin is not readily taken into the cells.
 In other words, the cell danger response, which is most commonly seen in chronic conditions involves some level of insulin resistance.
 In such cases, we see things like weight gain and sometimes weight loss as the body is not able to manage insulin properly.
-Only until these threats have been removed from the body they resume insulin uptake and normal metabolism
+Only until these threats have been removed from the body they resume insulin uptake and normal metabolism.
+For more information on insulin resistance, please see the video at the bottom of this article.

 The role of diet and insulin resistance